What is Joint Venture:

 Well, a legal agreement is the most important thing that you need to consider.
 It should include all the rules of partnership and other functions.

-Let us have a look at the elements that are required to add into the legal document before starting the joint venture.
+Let us have a look at the elements that are required to add to the legal document before starting the joint venture.

 1. The involving parties: